Loading Stack -

 Moderate mass effect with lateral distortion of the fourth ventricle.
 The ventricle is not entirely effaced.Minimal prominence of the temporal horns for age may reflect early hydrocephalus.
 No other intra or extra axial lesion and no other areas of abnormal enhancement.

-Features are most consistent with a left cerebellar haemangioblastoma.
-Pilocytic astrocytoma is unlikely with degree of adjacent oedema and at this age.
+Features are most consistent with a left cerebellar hemangioblastoma.
+Pilocytic astrocytoma is unlikely with degree of adjacent edema and at this age.
 Cystic metastasis would also be most unlikely.
 No evidence of further lesions to suggest VHL.